masikol/preprocess16S/README.md

 - blastn, blastdbcmd;

 For correct work of the 'read_merging_16S' module you need no have fasta36 and blastn installed on your computer.
-Moreover, they should be added to the path.
+Moreover, they should be added to the PATH variable.

 It is quite awkward to use both these aligners in one module, so I'll work in this direction.
+If someone knows, how to retrieve info about against what strand of subject sequence query sequence is aligned from fasta36 output in blast-tabular-like format -- tell me, please.
+It will solve this annoing issue.

 Script "install.sh" uses:
 - makeblastdb;